brewster/auger/README.md

 ## Pull Requests

-* yes please
+Yes please.

-* new plugins and genereal bug fixes, updates, etc are all welcome
+New plugins and general bug fixes, updates, etc are all welcome.

-* generally, we'd prefer you do the following to submit a pull:
+Generally, we'd prefer you do the following to submit a pull:
 * fork
 * create a local topic branch
 * make your changes and push
 * submit your pull request

 ## License